perladvent/perldotcom/content/article/_pub_2005_03_17_symtables.md

       "symbol-tables",
       "symbolic-references"
    ],
-   "slug" : "/pub/2005/03/17/symtables.html",
-   "draft" : null,
    "description" : " Having almost achieved the state of perfect laziness, one of my favorite modules is Class::DBI::mysql.
 It makes MySQL database tables seem like classes, and their rows like objects.
 This completely relieves me from using SQL in most cases.
-This...", "thumbnail" : "/images/_pub_2005_03_17_symtables/111-syboltbl_trix.gif", "image" : null,
+This...", "slug" : "/pub/2005/03/17/symtables.html",
-   "date" : "2005-03-17T00:00:00-08:00",
-   "categories" : "data",
+   "draft" : null,
    "authors" : [
       "phil-crow"
-   ],
-   "title" : "Symbol Table Manipulation"
+   ]
 }